Frosh Trip 2022

 Being an Orientation Leader is a significant responsibility.
 All OA Orientation Leaders are required to:

-- Be prepared to fully commit to OA for Tuesday, August 17th through Thursday, August 26th.
-During this period of Pre-Trip & Frosh Trip, you should not plan to have any non-OA responsibilities (e.g. internships).
+- Be prepared to fully commit to OA.
+During the period of Pre-Trip & Frosh Trip, you should not plan to have any non-OA responsibilities (e.g. internships).

 - Complete any required online summer training modules created by Orientation or Outdoor Action